jesstelford/coffee-boilerplate/README.md

 # Coffee Boilerplate

-A quickstart CoffeeScript node server, designed to serve compiled, minified, and source-mapped CoffeeScript modules to the browser.
+A quickstart CoffeeScript node server, designed to serve compiled, minified, and source-mapped CoffeeScript modules to the browser, templated with Handlebars.

 ## Quickstart